Cerebral subacute hemorrhagic infarction

 0 images remaining

 - A large left temporo-occipital, left insular and basal ganglia as well as fronto-parietal cortical and subcortical patchy areas of restricted diffusion are seen demonstrating high DWI and low ADC signal.
-They demonstrate high T2 / FLAIR signal, as well as subtle hypointense T1 with patchy T1 hyperintensities and GRE blooming in the left basal ganglia and temporo-occipital region; denoting met Hb signal of haemorrhagic transformation.
-Mild mass effect is seen on the left lateral ventricle by the cytotoxic oedema.
+They demonstrate high T2 / FLAIR signal, as well as subtle hypointense T1 with patchy T1 hyperintensities and GRE blooming in the left basal ganglia and temporo-occipital region; denoting met Hb signal of hemorrhagic transformation.
+Mild mass effect is seen on the left lateral ventricle by the cytotoxic edema.

 - Mild dilatation of the ventricular system.

 - Bilateral cerebral deep white matter as well as bilateral basal ganglia and pontine demyelinating foci with high T2 / FLAIR signal are seen; likely ischemic.

 - Large left temporo-occipital and fronto-parietal subacute hemorrhagic infarction.